zpace/pcay/README.md

 * stellar-mass-weighted age
 * i- and z-band stellar mass-to-light ratios
   * originally, this was computed for the redshift range 0 - 0.8, in steps of .05, but since all MaNGA galaxies are nearby, we just compute at `z = 0`

+## Usage

+The philosophy is that M* calculations should be carried out on a galaxy-by-galaxy basis.
+So you should be able to load a galaxy's DRP and DAP outputs, and calculate resolved stellar masses for all spaxels at the same time.
+We should also only have to compute our model spectra once, and just load them from disk thereafter.

+The meat of the computation will be done in instances of the `StellarPop_PCA` and `MaNGA_deredshift` classes (in `find_pcs.py`).
+But some prep is needed first...

+Start by initializing a library of model spectra:

+    PCA = find_pcs.StellarPop_PCA(...)

+I use the `from_YMC()` class method, which loads some pre-computed BC03 templates provided by Yanmei Chen.
+This method will eventually be exchanged for a cleaner method, once FSPS-C3K is available and we start generating natively high-res spectra.
+You can then run PCA on the models with `PCA.run_pca_models()`, specifying a value for `q`, if you like.

+Then, pick a MaNGA galaxy (I'm using 7815-6104), and load its LOGCUBE and DAP-MAPS files into dereddening object, along with your CSP spectral characteristics:

+    dered = find_pcs.MaNGA_deredshift(...)
+    flux_regr, ivar_regr, mask_spax = dered.regrid_to_rest(
+        template_logl=pca.logl, template_dlogl=pca.dlogl)
+    mask_cube = dered.compute_eline_mask(
+        template_logl=pca.logl, template_dlogl=pca.dlogl)

+The `from_filenames()` class method will allow you to just specify a path to the LOGCUBE and MAPS files.

+Finally, project the galaxies down onto the PCs.

+    A = PCA.project_cube(
+        f=flux_regr, ivar=ivar_regr,
+        mask_spax=mask_spax, mask_cube=mask_cube)

+`PCA.project_cube()` employs an weighted-chi-square-minimization approach to the projection, such that wavelength bins with high uncertainty are downweighted.